-IV Crush Explained: Why Options Lose Value After Events
+IV Crush Explained: Why Options Lose Money After Earnings

-Learn why options can lose value even when you pick the right direction.
-Understand IV crush mechanics around earnings and how to trade it profitably.
+Options can lose 30 to 50% the morning after earnings even when you pick the right direction.
+Here's why IV crush happens and how to trade around it.

-IV Crush is the rapid decline in implied volatility (and therefore option prices) that occurs after a major event like earnings, FDA decisions, or economic reports removes uncertainty from the market.
+is the 30 to 60 percentage point collapse in implied volatility that occurs immediately after a scheduled event — earnings, FDA decisions, or economic data — removes uncertainty from option pricing.

 What is IV Crush?